Skip to main content

 Who typically uses the medication?
 Neonates, infants, children, adolescents, adults Children, adolescents, adults

-Acyclovir and valacyclovir are indicated in the treatment of herpes simplex virus type 1 and type 2, as well as varicella-zoster virus.
-The most common of these types of viruses are cold sores, genital herpes, chickenpox, and shingles.
+Acyclovir and valacyclovir are indicated for the treatment of HSV-1, HSV-2, and VZV.
+The most common viruses are cold sores, genital herpes, chickenpox, and shingles.
 These drugs also play an important role in the prophylaxis of these types of infections, such as recurrent genital herpes.

-Acyclovir and valacyclovir are used off-label for the prevention of cytomegalovirus and treatment of ocular infections related to shingles.
-Off-label use refers to use for treatment in an indication not approved by the Food and Drug Administration (FDA).
+Acyclovir and valacyclovir are used off-label to prevent cytomegalovirus and treat ocular infections related to shingles.
+Off-label use refers to treating an indication not approved by the Food and Drug Administration (FDA).

 Condition Acyclovir Valacyclovir